 Portrait

 Joined Carpenter Technology’s board in 2019

-Dr. Acoff also serves on the TMS Foundation Board of Directors, the Executive Board of Boy Scouts of America (Black Warrior Council), the Board of Trustees for TMS Foundation, and the Four Little Girls Memorial Fund.
+Dr. Acoff also serves on the Board of Trustees for the Four Little Girls Memorial Fund, the Board of Directors of The Minerals, Metals & Materials Society (TMS), and has been elected to the 2025-2028 TMS Presidential Cycle.
 She holds multiple awards, honors, and publications.

+Portrait